Last reviewed 20 July 2021

 People can catch Covid-19 from others who are infected.

 The virus moves from person-to-person in droplets from the nose or mouth which are spread when a person with Covid-19 coughs or exhales.
 In addition, the virus can survive for up to 72 hours out of the body on surfaces.
 People can become infected if they breathe in the droplets or touch infected surfaces and then touch their eyes, nose or mouth.

 The incubation period of Covid-19 is believed to be between 2 and 10 days.
-This means that if a person remains well 10 days after contact with someone with confirmed coronavirus, they have likely not been infected.

 What are the symptoms?